Skip to main content

 Why enforcement matters?

-However, national governments, agencies, and regional and local authorities may sometimes misapply these rules when taking decisions in individual cases.
+However, national governments, agencies, and regional and local authorities sometimes do not apply these rules correctly when taking decisions in individual cases.
 They might refuse permission for a company from another EU country to sell its products or do business.
 They might also require the company to change its labelling.
 A person may face a problem importing a car bought in another EU country.
 An EU citizen working in another EU country may encounter problems getting an entry visa for their non-EU spouse.
 Sometimes, professionals wanting work in another Member State have difficulties getting their qualifications recognised.

-The Internal Market Information System (IMI) is an IT application that connects national, regional and local authorities across the EU (and the EEA); Authorities can use it to communicate quickly and easily with their counterparts abroad.
-Quick and easy contacts between Member States authorities and a swift exchange of information are essential for people and businesses to benefit from their single market rights.
+The Internal Market Information System (IMI) digitally connects national, regional and local authorities across the EU (and the EEA) by allowing them to quickly and easily communicate with their counterparts abroad.
+Quick and easy contacts between Member States authorities and a swift exchange of information are essential for people and businesses to benefit from their Single Market rights.

-To ripe the full benefits of the single market citizens and businesses need to be well informed about their rights.
+To reap the full benefits of the Single Market, citizens and businesses need to be well informed about their rights.
 The Your Europe portal and the Your Europe Advice service offer information and tailor-made advice on individual rights that come from EU law.
 SOLVIT helps solve problems that individuals or businesses may encounter with a public administration.

 Formal and informal cooperation between the Commission and Member States